Subscribe to ShelfLife

 Customized Materials and Special Services

-Due to the large number of patrons that we serve, we do not ordinarily produce book lists for organizations or set aside parts of our collection for groups.
+Due to the large number of patrons that we serve, we do not ordinarily set aside parts of our collection for groups.
 Teachers and youth leaders are encouraged to contact library staff to assist them in selecting materials or to find existing bibliographies or other resources.

 Databases and Research Tools